ritterim/rimdev-blog/_posts/2016-02-08-angular-prime-directive.md

 # Angular Prime Directive

-On my journey through the #RIMDev team, I've been maintaining a lot of Angular 1.x.
+On my journey through the #RIMdev team, I've been maintaining a lot of Angular 1.x .
 I've had to learn through many mistakes, errors, and other "face-palm" moments.
 My relationship with the framework has been somewhat of a rollercoaster.
 I enjoyed every bit of it, don't get me wrong, but certain quirks seemed to keep laughing at me...

 After some time,  I was able to help with most of our maintenance needs.
 One concept that I never understood, was the directive, though.
 We had some in our code base, but I had never had to touch them.
 They sat there, working away.
 Until *that* day came: I had to fix one.
 I had a new mentor to help me jump in feet first, and understand them.